-The properties discussed so far in this section have all been calculated unconditionally, without reference to other variables.
-However, several factors influence how market participants interact with LOBs, so it is reasonable to believe that a deeper understanding might be achieved by studying not only unconditional frequencies, but also the frequencies of those events given that some other condition was satisfied.
-However, the study of such conditional event frequencies in LOBs is far from straightforward, for two main reasons:\begin{enumerate} \item The state space is very large.
-Deciding which of the enormous number of possible events or order book states to condition on is very difficult \cite{Parlour:2008}. \item There is a small \emph{latency} between the time that a market participant sends an instruction to submit or cancel an order and the time that the exchange server receives the instruction.
-Furthermore, as refresh signals are only transmitted by the exchange server at discrete time intervals, market participants cannot be certain that the LOB they observe via their trading platform is a perfect representation of the actual LOB at that instant in time.
-Therefore, conditioning on the ``most recent'' event is problematic, as the most recent event recorded by the exchange (and thus appearing in the market data) may not be the most recent event that a given market participant observed via the trading platform. \end{enumerate}Nevertheless, several studies of conditional event frequencies in LOBs have identified interesting behaviour in empirical data.
+The properties that we have discussed thus far in this section have all been calculated unconditionally (i.e., without reference to other events or variables).
+However, several factors influence how traders interact with LOBs, so it is reasonable to study not only unconditional frequencies, but also the frequencies of those events given that some other condition was satisfied.
+However, the study of such conditional event frequencies in LOBs is difficult for two main reasons:\begin{enumerate} \item The state space is very large.
+Deciding which of the enormous number of possible events or LOB states on which to condition is very difficult \citep{Parlour:2008}; \item There is a small \emph{latency} between the time that a trader sends an instruction to submit or cancel an order and the time that the exchange server receives the instruction.
+Furthermore, some exchanges only send refresh signals at fixed time intervals, so traders cannot be certain that LOBs that they observe via their trading platform are perfect representations of the actual LOBs at that instant in time.
+Therefore, conditioning on the ``most recent'' event is problematic, as the most recent event recorded by the exchange (and thus appearing in the market data) may not be the most recent event that a given trader observed via the trading platform. \end{enumerate}Nevertheless, several empirical studies of conditional event frequencies in LOBs have identified interesting behaviour.
 In this section, we review the key findings from several such publications, highlighting both the similarities and differences that have emerged across different markets.
-Most such studies have used older LOB data, often dating back 10 years or more.
-While this does help alleviate the difficulties with latency outlined above (as the volume of order flows in LOBs was much lower in the past than it is today, so the mean inter-arrival times between successive events were substantially longer than the latency times), it also inevitably raises the question of how representative such findings are of today's LOBs.
+Most studies have used LOB data that dates back 10 years or more.
+Although this alleviates the aforementioned difficulties with latency (as the volume of order flows in LOBs was much smaller in the past than it is today, so the mean inter-arrival times between successive events were substantially longer than the latency times), it also inevitably raises the question of how representative such findings are of today's LOBs.
 We return to this issue in Section \ref{openproblems}.